sybrew/the-seo-framework/readme.txt

 **For developers:**

+* **Notes:**
+	* There's a discrepancy between the **protected** `get_custom_{$social}_{*}` description and title methods, where the description methods obtain the custom page description, and where the titles fall back an empty string.
+		* This was a design decision made for easy integration for the custom fields.
+		* This inconsistency caused an oversight, where social descriptions weren't generated for terms; invalidating the Twitter Card meta.
+		* I don't know what to do with this, yet.
+Expect this discrepancy to stay until a generator comes for option and meta pages.
 * **Added:**
 	* JavaScript: `tsfL10n.nonces.manage_options` has been added for strict nonce verification.
 Although unused, this is future-proofing.
 * **Changed:**